tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 ws(user)=> select count(*) from dwh..companies;
 COUNT
 ---------
-3786286
+6286
 (1 row)
 ```

 and you can also execute "slash" commands.
-For example, to change the database to dwh and describe the table companies:
+For example, to change the database to `dwh` and describe the table `companies`:
 ```
 ws(user)=> \c dwh
-You are now connected to database ued_qbo_dwh. ws(user)=> \d companies_1
+You are now connected to database dwh. ws(user)=> \d companies
-                                 View "COMPANIES_1"
+                                 View "COMPANIES"
            Attribute           |          Type           | Modifier | Default Value
 -------------------------------+-------------------------+----------+---------------
  COMPANY_ID                    | NUMERIC(38,0)           | NOT NULL |